 Introduce a subject (arouse curiosity, take the temperature of participants' knowledge) | YouTube to watch a video Edpuzzle for designing a video quiz Wooclap to create a survey |

-“What I like most about distance learning: seeing group cohesion created behind the screens. »
+"What I like most about distance learning is seeing the group cohesion that develops behind the screens.

 Marine Gandouet, trainer

-For me, the animation of the training Train differently: lead a virtual class is special because I am addressing peers.
-I also take pleasure in telling them this from the start of the training.
-I tell them that this training is twofold for me: “they are both participants and both observers of my practices.
-What they will like in my animation, they will be able to keep it for themselves.
+For me, leading training Training differently: running a virtual classroom is special because I'm talking to my peers.
+I take pleasure in saying this to them right from the start of the course.
+I tell them that this training course is twofold for me: "they are both participants and observers of my practices.
+What they like about my facilitation, they can keep for themselves.
 What they like less, they won't keep.
-We are on the same level.
-I too will learn thanks to them during these 2 days. »
+We're on the same level.
+I too will be learning from them over these 2 days.

 One of the difficulties I encountered during a recent session: maintain visual/sound contact with learners.

-Two of them turned off their cameras because they didn't have enough WiFi band.
-It is indeed recommended in this case.
-As I did not see them, I was therefore very vigilant in requesting them regularly.
-For example: “Is everything okay with you Enora? », “Where are you in the exercise? ".
-During brief exchanges, they were able to turn their camera back on.
-Their intention is to keep the link.
+Two of them turned off their cameras because they didn't have enough WiFi bandwidth.
+This is indeed advisable in such cases.
+As I couldn't see them, I went to very vigilant in regularly contacting them.
+For example: "Is everything going well for you Enora?", "Where are you in the exercise?
+During brief exchanges, they were able to turn their cameras back on.
+Their intention was to maintain the link.
 Another participant had no sound at one point.
-I asked him to call me on my phone, put it on speaker and the group could hear him speaking.
+I asked him to call me on my phone, put him on the loudspeaker and the group could hear him speak.

-Training in a virtual classroom also means knowing how to adapt to technical hazards.
-And this requires creativity from trainers.
+Virtual classroom training also means knowing how to adapt to technical contingencies.
+And that requires creativity on the part of the trainers.

-2 things I like most about virtual classroom
+2 things I like best about the virtual classroom

-- See it group cohesion create yourself behind the screens.
+- See it group cohesion behind the screens.

-- To have some positive feedback on the use of digital tools by the participants: they are often surprised that it can be so dynamic!
+- To have some positive feedback on the use of digital tools by the participants: they're often surprised that it can be so dynamic!